dlvx/dlvx.blog/_posts/2018-04-01-tricky-js-questions-1.markdown

 I usually start with simpler questions ---but related--- if the interviewee is a Junior Dev but most of the times I just ask the tricky questions right away.

-I have asked today's question to around 20 people now, some with little experience and some with several years of experience, even more years than me ---sometimes a lot more--- and most of them have failed it.
+I have asked today's question to around 20 people now, some with little experience and some with several years of experience, even more years than me ---sometimes a lot more--- and most of them have had a hard time answering it.

 ## What can we expect from the interviewee by asking this question?